 While ZIP files are convenient to use, they can get corrupted in transfer.
 It’s not uncommon for the sender of a ZIP file to get a message from the receiver that they can’t open the files, even though the sender themselves have no problem unzipping the folder and accessing the files.

-What are the reasons that a zip file gets corrupted?
+What are the reasons that cause zip file corruption?

 - Since ZIP files are open-sourced files, the information they contain are often recorded under two file headers.
 This means that sometimes, when you download and try to open the compressed file, the program you are using finds that the header file is “inaccurate”, so it then says that it cannot locate or open the file.